 Guide to Using Snapchat for Marketing

-Snapchat is a social media platform that is image and video based.
+Snapchat is a social media platform that is image and video-based.
 You “snap” an image or a video and then you either send it to one particular person, or more people.
 Or, you can add it to a “story”, which lasts for 24 hours that anyone can view, depending on your privacy settings.

 Evan Spiegel, Bobby Murphy and Reggie Brown (no longer with the company) got the idea for Snapchat when sending photos to a girl and wishing they’d just disappear immediately.
-Yes, it started out as a dating or “hookup” app.
+Yes, it started as a dating or “hookup” app.
 The idea that started as Pictaboo then became Snapchat when the three realized that with venture capital help, the huge potential of the idea for individuals and businesses that aren’t looking for a hook up was there.
 It launched in its current incarnation in 2011.

 As the third most used Internet app, now worth an estimated 15 billion dollars, it’s a very powerful solution for many different types of businesses, whether large or small, online or offline.
-Now corporations, small businesses, and individuals wanting to expand awareness of their brand, or just have fun, use Snapchat on a daily basis successfully.
+Now corporations, small businesses, and individuals wanting to expand awareness of their brand, or just have fun, use Snapchat daily successfully.

 How it Works

 One of the biggest questions people often ask is; what is Snapchat and how in the world does it work?
 Also, what’s the point?
 Even though it’s immensely popular, especially with young people, many people just don’t get it.
 As a marketer it behooves you to get to know this app and learn how to use it.
 It can be a very powerful force in your business.

 As mentioned above, it is essentially a photo and video messaging app.
 Think Twitter, but with video and images.
 The thing that makes Snapchat unique is that everything only lasts a short time and then disappears forever.
 Today, more than 100 million active users are sending more than 700,000 massages, called snaps, each day.